cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 - BER detection is only possible when the signal is in the **electrical domain**, typically at regenerator or transponder locations.
 - Overhead inserted in OTN (Optical Transport Network) frames, consisting of parity check bytes, enables BER computation.
 ### Optical Trace
-Lightpaths traverse multiple nodes and multiple cards within the equipment at each node.
-A **unique identifier**, called the optical path trace, is associated with each lightpath.
-This trace helps the management system identify, verify, and manage lightpath connectivity.
+I percorsi luminosi attraversano più nodi e più schede all'interno delle apparecchiature di ciascun nodo.
+A ogni percorso luminoso è associato un **identificatore unico**, chiamato traccia del percorso ottico.
+Questa traccia aiuta il sistema di gestione a identificare, verificare e gestire la connettività dei percorsi luminosi.
 The trace contains at least the following four values:
 1. ID of the client sender.
 2. ID of the client receiver.
 3. ID of the transponder on the left side.